ngshiheng/six-percent/README.md

 > What is myASNB Fixed Price Fund?

 -   ASNB is a subsidiary of “Permodalan Nasional Berhad” (PNB).
 It is a government-supported unit trust management company.
--   Amanah Saham are funds that are managed by Amanah Saham National Berhad (ASNB)
+-   Amanah Saham are funds that are managed by Amanah Saham National Berhad (ASNB).

 > How does the fund work?
 Why do I care?

--   If there is no units available, you will never be able to purchase new units or opening up a new account
+-   If there is no units available, you will never be able to purchase new units or opening up a new account.
--   Fixed price (RM 1/unit) means there will be no price fluctuation.
-These funds can thus be regarded as saving accounts
+-   A fixed price (RM 1/unit) means there will be no price fluctuation.
+These funds can thus be regarded as saving accounts.
--   The dividend earned is not taxable
+-   The dividend earned is not taxable.

 > Is there any sales charge or additional fees?

--   No sales charge
+-   No sales charge.
--   No additional fees
+-   No additional fees.

 > How to start buying or investing?

--   You need a ASNB account in order to start investing
+-   You need an ASNB account in order to start investing.
--   You can perform all the transactions (including opening an account) at any ASNB branches or agents
+-   You can perform all the transactions (including opening an account) at any ASNB branches or agents.

 For more details, visit [myASNB Official Website](https://www.myasnb.com.my/)